AddyAddyToolsAI-powered marketing workflows

 Add your URLs

-Paste multilingual URLs one per line, or import them from an existing sitemap URL.
-The tool parses subfolder, subdomain, and ccTLD patterns automatically.
+Paste URLs one per line, or import them from an existing sitemap URL.
+The tool auto-detects whether your site is multilingual (subfolder, subdomain, or ccTLD patterns) or single-language, and adjusts accordingly.

 2. 2